rmendels/xtractomatic/cran-comments.md

 ## Comments

-This release should fix the problems in the present CRAN builds.
+This release properly handles temporary files following guidelines.

 As requested from the previous release,  the vignette now will make mutiple attempts to retrieve the data.